 Turned to a loud and rhythmic snore.

-… And she slept, and slept, and slept the sleep of beauty, and dreamed the dreams of freedom.
+… And she slept, and slept, she slept the sleep of beauty, and dreamt the dreams of freedom.
 For hours, days, and years.

 He tries the shoes and they don’t match.

 Then takes the armor, puts it on,

 The horse is ready, breathing fire,

 The guy says go, the horse: yes, sire!